For this church:

 A watching brief took place in 1989 on the excavation of a drainage trench and soakaways by members the Retford Local History Society.
 A possible structure to the north of the chancel north door was identified.

-A further small excavation took place in 2011 in the graveyard to the east of the church.
+A further small excavation took place in 2010 in the graveyard to the east of the church.
 The purpose was to lay a drain and was supervised by an archaeologist from Nottinghamshire County Council.
-A significant number of Anglo-Saxon artefacts were found.
-The site report was still awaited in 2012.
+A significant number of Anglo-Saxon artefacts were found and possible redeposition of sediment.
+The report may be downloaded from here.

 Timbers and roofs